thasso/pyjip/docs/source/tools_and_pipelines.rst

     block.
 In addition, a tool has a ``Job`` association that covers the basic execution environment.

-The simplest for of a tool consist of the following parts:
+The simplest form of a tool consist of the following parts:

     Options
-        Options are way to express the tools input and output capabilities and other options. ``Inputs`` are usually files or data streams that are read by the tool. ``Outputs``, as the name suggests, cover files and data streams created by a tool.
+        Options are a way to express the tools input and output capabilities and other options. ``Inputs`` are usually files or data streams that are read by the tool. ``Outputs``, as the name suggests, cover files and data streams created by a tool.
 Other ``Options`` can also be defined.
+        Please note that :ref:`input and output <tool_io>` options are treated specially when a tool is executed.

     Execution block
-        A single tool can contain one execution block that either executes a command script or that creates and returns a pipeline.
+        A single tool contains one execution block that either executes a command script or that creates and returns a pipeline.
 Command scripts are, by default, implemented in ``bash`` but you can switch the interpreter and write the command in any interpreted language.
 On the